ibm-cloud-docs/FileStorage/managing-file-storage.md

 {: support}
 {: cli}

-To authorize a host to access the volume, you can use the following command.
+To authorize a host to access the volume, you can use the `slcli file access-authorize` command.
 ```sh
 $ slcli file access-authorize --help
 Usage: slcli file access-authorize [OPTIONS] VOLUME_ID